Introduction To jQuery Interview Questions and Answers

 });

-7. What is the use of jQuery .each() function?
+7. What is the use of the jQuery .each() function?

 Answer:

 It is a general function that will loop through a collection.
-If there are Array-like objects with a length property, they can be iterated with their index position and value.
-Other objects can be iterated with key-value properties.
+You can iterate through Array-like objects with a length property using their index position and value.
+You can iterate through other objects using key-value properties.
 This function, however, works differently from the $(selector).each() function that works on the DOM element using the selector.
 But both iterate over a jQuery object.

 Example: